“Ancient meets modern at this eco-friendly beach hotel with 2 restaurants and a glamorous spa”

 - The glamorous spa - bubble in the Jacuzzi, swim, steam, and try a bamboo facial or seaweed wrap

 - Sylish rooms with muted, soothing colours, and room sizes to suit all (doubles, triples, quads)

 - The Costa Brava itself, with aquamarine coves and lots of virtually empty beaches (except in the height of summer)

-- Rates don't include breakfast, and you have to pay to use the spa
+- Rates don't use of the spa

 - Ongoing renovation of the historic wing means some rooms are better than others